 When the road allows, you’ll usually be riding two-abreast in a double pace line.
 This allows everyone behind the two leading riders to shelter from the wind.

 When approaching hills, it’s important to widen the gap between cyclists to allow for slowing down.
 Avoid getting out of the saddle when someone’s right behind you.
 Your back wheel will drop back about half a bike length.
 This could cause them to swerve or brake sharply.

-Call clearly (but not too loudly) and give notice of hazards as early as you can to give time for the group to react.
+Call clearly (but not too loudly) and give notice of hazards as early as you can to allow time for the group to react.
 Keep your pace even with the rider beside you, and you’ll be set.

 Advanced group riding skills

 If you’re comfortable with basic group riding skills, take your group riding up to the next level with more advanced techniques.
 These techniques are ideal for road racing, breakaways and team time trials.

 The two most commonly used advanced techniques are the ‘through and off’ and the single pace line.
 These keep a high pace over flat or rolling terrain, and most groups alternate between the two, depending on the number of riders and the type of road.